 Avalanches have been clocked travelling at speeds of up to 360 km per hour (225 miles an hour), which is the top speed of a MacLaren F1 or Ferrari Enzo.
 Imagine a line of these supercars, often up to several hundred metres wide, racing towards you at high speed!
 A typical dry snow avalanche travels around 130 km per hour (80 m/hr).
 It reaches this speed within five seconds after it fractures, with acceleration similar to a BMW 5 Series.
 There is little chance of out skiing an avalanche, let alone escaping on foot!

-The force of an avalanche depends a lot on its speed, but a low speed avalanche of about 20km per hour will generate enough force (100 kPa) to uproot a mature spruce tree instantly, that would take a lumberjack armed with a chainsaw over an hour to fell.
+The force of an avalanche depends a lot on its speed.
+However, a low-speed avalanche of about 20km per hour (12 m/hr) will generate enough force (100 kPa) to uproot a mature spruce tree instantly.
+Uprooting that same tree would take a lumberjack armed with a chainsaw over an hour to fell.
 A high-speed powder avalanche can create forces of up to 1000 kPa, which is enough to move reinforced concrete structures, such as chalets and bridges.
-This equates to about 145 psi, which is five times the pressure of your car tyre.
-With these forces avalanche debris is often compacted to the density of concrete.
+This force equates to about 145 psi, which is five times the pressure of your car tyre.
+With these forces, avalanche debris is often compacted to the density of concrete.

-After all this doom and gloom, it’s important to state that you don’t need to become a snow scientist to stay safe, as there are a few general principles and danger zones in the field that if respected, will save your life.
+After all this doom and gloom, it’s important to state that you don’t need to become a snow scientist to stay safe.
+There are a few general principles and danger zones in the field that, if respected, will save your life.
 Avalanches do not strike without warning.
 They happen in particular places due to specific combinations of snow and weather conditions.
-There are almost always obvious signs that these conditions exist.
+There are almost always visible signs that these conditions exist.